 - Add more ice if necessary to top off the liquid.

 - Let the lemonade cool before serving.
 You can taste it to see if you’d like it sweeter with more stevia.
-Once it tastes amazing, serve over ice, and enjoy your guilt free, refreshing, and healthy lemonade!
+Once it tastes amazing, serve over ice with additional lemon wedge, and enjoy your guilt free, refreshing, and healthy lemonade!